-- Kernel vs. user space stack
+• Kernel vs. user space stack

 - Kernel stack

 - In the kernel space

 - During the syscall, the kernel stack of the running process is used

 - The size of the kernel stack is configured during compilation and remain fixed.

 - Two pages (8KB) for each thread

+- When the process is executing user insn

+- Only its user stack is in use

 - Why is a separate kernel stack used?